View as PDF

 System ground: Ground rod(s) in soil

-Location of main service panel #A: Bedroom
+Location of main service panel #A: Basement

 Location of main disconnect: Breaker at top of main service panel